 I started collecting textiles before I started sewing bags.
 I enjoy saving them from the entering the rubbish.
 I have always been drawn to fabrics that were bold, bright, vintage and the more flowers, the better!
 Stacks of vivid table linens were starting to pile up in a close hidden from view.
 I wanted to find a way to showcase these beautiful fabrics.
 I combined my love for bags with my love for textiles and Big Q Little Q was created.

 I began sewing not too long before making bags and although I'm the daughter of an avid sewer, I am mostly self taught.
-I relyed on books and you tube videos to help me with my skills.
+I rely on books and you tube videos to help me with my skills.
 There were many times though I had to phone an expert and my mom would be waiting to give me a midnight lesson via Skype hundreds of miles away.
 I strive to make each bag better than the last, continually working on my skills and designs.

 I find textiles in many places, they can come from the thrift store down the street, the local quilt shop, estate sales or antiques fairs.
-Some have been given to me by friends or purchased from my favorite etsy sellers specializing in vintage and designer fabric.
+Some have been given to me by friends or purchased from my favorite Etsy sellers specializing in vintage and designer fabric.
 The textiles are often rare or purchased in a small quantity, therefore I'm limited to how many times I can use a print, making each bag unique and most one of a kind.